bratkartoffel/security-jwt/README.md

 The old way is by directly using the libraries as dependencies and doing some manual configuration.
 The newer way used spring boot autoconfiguration and reduced the needed configuration a lot.

+To see this library "in action", please take a look at [the examples](https://github.com/bratkartoffel/security-jwt-examples).

 ## Manual configuration:
 * Add the dependencies to your build script
 * Configure your boot application to pick up our components (add "eu.fraho.spring.securityJwt" to the scanBasePackages field of your ```@SpringBootApplication```)